Pioglitazone: Bladder cancer

 On 9 June 2011, the French Agency for the Safety of Health Products decided to withdraw pioglitazone due to high risk of bladder cancer.
 This suspension was based on the results of an epidemiological study conducted by the French National Health Insurance.
-According to the results of the epidemiological study, the French agency found that patients, who were taking Actos for a long time to aid in type 2 diabetes mellitus, significantly increased risk of bladder cancer compared with patients who were taking other diabetes medications.
+According to the results of the epidemiological study, the French agency found that patients, who were taking Actos for a long time to aid in type 2 diabetes mellitus, had a significantly increased risk of bladder cancer compared with patients who were taking other diabetes medications.
 On 10 June 2011, Germany's Federal Institute for Drugs and Medical Devices also advised doctors not to prescribe the medication until further investigation of the cancer risk had been conducted.

 On 15 June 2011, the U.S. FDA announced that pioglitazone use for more than one year may be associated with an increased risk of bladder cancer, and two months later the label was updated with an additional warning about this risk.

 A 2017 meta-analysis found no difference in the rates of bladder cancer attributed to pioglitazone.

 Drug interactions

-Combination with sulfonylureas or insulin reciprocally exponentiate risk of hypoglycemia.
-Therapy with pioglitazone increases the chance of pregnancy in individuals taking oral contraception.
+Combination with sulfonylureas or insulin increase the risk of hypoglycemia.

+Treatment with pioglitazone decreases the effectiveness of oral contraceptions containing ethinyl estradiol and norethindrone.